mollersuite/mollermethod/README.md

 mollermethod's player list.
 It lets you do actions on players and see info about them.
 Works well with [mollerpotence.](#mollerpotence)

-It'll probably be a Roact component.
+It is a Roact component.

 ## mollerpotence